donzelot/hn70ap/circuitboard/README.md

 I2C EEPROM
 ----------
 This memory stores the Ethernet MAC address and generic non volatile parameters that must survive reset.
 The device is connected to I2C3.
+The I2C bus is also available on a pin header, can be used to add some daugterboards (eg, 7-segment displays, or anything you like)

 ```
 SDA3  PC9/66